Hone logo

 Problem Description

-Implement a JavaScript function named chunkArray that takes two arguments:
+You need to create a function called chunkArray that accepts two arguments:

 Key Requirements: